Connect to FTP servers from workflows in Azure Logic Apps

 The FTP managed connector and built-in connector each have only one trigger available:

-For more information about this trigger, review When a file is added or modified (properties only).
+For more information, see When a file is added or modified (properties only).

 • Built-in connector trigger: The FTP trigger named When a file is added or updated runs a Standard logic app workflow when one or more files are added or changed in a folder on the FTP server.
 This trigger gets only the file properties or metadata, not the file content.
-However, to get the content, your workflow can follow this trigger with other FTP actions.
-For more information about this trigger, review When a file is added or updated.
+To get the content, your workflow can follow this trigger with other FTP actions.
+For more information, see When a file is added or updated.

-The following steps use the Azure portal, but with the appropriate Azure Logic Apps extension, you can also use the following tools to create and edit logic app workflows:
+The following procedures use the Azure portal.
+With the corresponding Azure Logic Apps extension for Consumption or Standard logic apps, you can use the following tools instead to create and edit logic app workflows:

-1. In the Azure portal, and open your blank logic app workflow in the designer.
+1. In the Azure portal, open your logic app resource.

-4. Provide the information for your connection.
-When you're done, select Create.
+5. Provide the information for your connection.
+When you're done, select Create new.

 Note